dopedao/RYO/README.md

 # RYO

+Roll Your Own - A Dope Wars open universe project.

-Dope Wars game engine on StarkNet L2 roll-up.
+A modular game engine architecture for the StarkNet L2 roll-up.

 ## What

 TI-83 drug wars built as smart contract system.

+History:

-Background mechanism design notion [here](https://dope-wars.notion.site/dope-22fe2860c3e64b1687db9ba2d70b0bb5).
+- Background mechanism design notion [here](https://dope-wars.notion.site/dope-22fe2860c3e64b1687db9ba2d70b0bb5).

-Initial exploration / walkthrough viability testing blog [here](https://perama-v.github.io/cairo/game/world).
+- Initial exploration / walkthrough viability testing blog [here](https://perama-v.github.io/cairo/game/world).

-Join in and learn about:

-    - Cairo.
-A turing-complete language for programs that become proofs.
-    - StarkNet.
-An Ethereum L2 rollup with:
-        - L1 for data availability
+- Expansion for forward compatibility [here](https://perama-v.github.io/cairo/game/aggregated-architecture).
-        - State transitions executed by validity proofs that the EVM checks.

-Basics:
+The Dope Wars universe is a Loot-style project with many limbs.
+The game engine seeks build the classic calculator game in the blockchain environment.
+The game design seeks to enable gameplay similar to the original experience, while also being expandable in other dimensions.

+At a high level, this means players:

-- Try to increase your inventory by swapping assets with NPC dealers.
+- Try to increase their inventory by swapping assets.
+By trading cleverly they can out-compete other players.
+    - Trades are against non-playable dealers in different locations.
     - 19 cities with 4 districts each.
-Each district has a
+    - Dealers have 19 drugs in different inventories and administer trades using automated market maker rules.
+    - The game is unstable, with hard-to-predict events creating risk of personal loss and also trade opportunity.

+Additional elements may be added through a mechanism outlined below.
+One element being explored is auto-battler combat mechanism that is used to appoint a Drug Lord in each region.

 - Try to dethrone the local drug lord with a hand-crafted battler.
     - Each city has a drug lord who takes a cut from each trade.
     - Drug lords a appointed by battle (king of the hill).

-## Why

-For fun.
-The game state of this shared calculator game cannot be falsified, what dynamics does this produce?

 Some dynamics may evolve around:
     - The market is transparent and opportunities openly visible.
     - Probabalistic events cause chaos and shake up the market.
     - Submitted drug lord battlers must take into account the current drug lord stats, but also defend against future challengers.

+Expansions may be integrated to build out different elements into complementary game play environments that read +/- write to the same game state.

+Join in:

+- Learn about Cairo.
+A turing-complete language for programs that become proofs.
+- Learn about StarkNet.
+An Ethereum L2 rollup with:
+    - L1 for data availability
+    - State transitions executed by validity proofs that the EVM checks.
+- Work on anything to do with the game/ecosystem that fits your skills and interest.

+## System architecture

+The game mechanics are separated from the game state variables.
+A controller system manages a mapping of modules to deployed addresses and a governance module may update the controller.

+It is also worth pointing out that StarkNet has account abstraction (see background notes [here](https://perama-v.github.io/cairo/examples/test_accounts/)).
+This means that transactions are actioned by sending a payload to a personal
+Account contract that holds your public key.
+The contract checks the payload and forwards it on to the destination.

+- Accounts
+    - A user who controls a Hustler (game character) in the system.
+    - An admin who controls the Arbiter.
+The admin may be a human or a multisig governance contract activated by votes on L2.
+- Arbiter (most power in the system).
+    - Can update/add module mappings in ModuleController.
+- ModuleController (mapping of deployments to module_ids)
+    - Is the reference point for all modules.
+Modules call this contract as the source of truth for the address of other modules.
+- Modules (open ended set)
+    - Game mechanics (where a player would interact to play)
+    - Storage modules (game variables)
+    - L1 connectors (for integrating L1 state/ownership to L2)
+    - Other arbitrary contracts

+For more information see [system architecture](./system_architecture.md)

 ## Setup